DISAPERE: A Dataset for Discourse Structure in Peer Review Discussions: Baselines

 \subsection{Sentence classification}

-\citet{cohan-etal-2019-pretrained} introduces the task of sequential sentence classification (SSC), in which the goal is to classify each sentence in a sequence of $n$ sentences.
-Since reviews and rebuttals can be viewed as sequences of sentences, we can apply state-of-the-art methods for SSC for the sentence classification task.
-We define a SSC task for each of the label categories in Table~\ref{tab:reviewlabels} and Table~\ref{tab:rebuttallabels} for reviews and rebuttals respectively.

-\citet{cohan-etal-2019-pretrained} found that when using a representation in which the sentences were concatenated using special separator tokens, a thin task-specific layer over a BERT\citep{devlin-etal-2019-bert} model was able to decode sentence labels from the output representations of the separator tokens.

-The results of this model are shown in Table~\ref{tab:class-results}.
+For the six classification tasks, we use \texttt{bert-base} \citep{devlin-etal-2019-bert} to produce sentence embeddings for each sentence, then classify the representation of the \texttt{[CLS]} token using a feedforward network.

+We report macro-averaged F1 scores, shown in \Cref{tab:class-results}.
 In general, F1 is lower for tasks with larger label spaces.
-While the performance is reasonable in most cases, there is still room for improvement. \aspect achieves a particularly low F1 score, but its $\kappa$ is within the bounds of moderate agreement, this must be accounted for by the inherent difficulty of the task rather than a deficit in the quality of the training set.
+While the performance is reasonable in most cases, there is still room for improvement.
+While \aspect achieves a particularly low F1 score, its $\kappa$ is within the bounds of moderate agreement; thus, this must be accounted for by the inherent difficulty of the task rather than a deficit in data quality.